Yandex Cloud

 • Change the host class.

-• Configure servers according to the PostgreSQL documentation.
+• Configure servers as described in the PostgreSQL guides.

 • Change additional cluster settings.